-Research and development expenses for the quarter ended July 3, 2022 were \$15.8 million, compared to \$9.5 million during the quarter ended June 30, 2021.
-The increase of \$6.3 million, or 66% was primarily attributable to an increase in our research and development employee headcount resulting in a \$2.2 million increase in salaries and employee benefits, a \$1.9 million increase in stock-based compensation expenses and a \$1.2 million increase in subcontractor costs.
-The remaining increase of \$1.0 million was primarily due to increases in tooling and materials, depreciation, and travel expenses, which were partially offset by other miscellaneous research and development expenses.
+Research and development expenses for the quarter ended April 2, 2023 were \$23.7 million, compared to \$12.7 million during the quarter ended April 3, 2022.
+The increase of \$11.0 million, or 87%, was primarily attributable to a one-time severance, benefits and stock-based compensation expense of \$9.1 million in connection with the departures of our former Chief Technology Officer and a senior executive during the quarter.
+The remaining increase of \$1.9 million was primarily due to an increase in our research and development employee headcount resulting in a \$3.2 million increase in salaries and employee benefits, a \$0.9 million increase in stock-based compensation expenses, a \$0.5 million increase in depreciation expense, which were partially offset by decreases in research and development expenses as some of the overhead costs were period costs and recorded as cost of revenue in the first quarter of 2023 instead of research and development expense in the corresponding period in 2022.